Favourited 219 times

-There are king sized and twin rooms available.
+There is a king sized and a twin room.

 There is a separate sitting room to use if you would like some space to yourself.

 Rosie is a keen cook and will happily provide food to suit any dietary needs.

-Dinner will be provided daily - plus breakfast and lunch will be available to help yourself to (We are happy to get any food in to suit your tastes)
+Dinner will be provided daily - plus breakfast and lunch will be available to help yourself to (We are happy to get any food in to suit your tastes but we mostly eat a vegetarian diet)

 The local town has a large super market, cafes (with wifi) and restaurants, local craft shops plus a deli with local and speciality foods and lots of different local gins and whiskys.

 We can also drop you to a train station for easy day trips to the famous cities of Edinburgh or Glasgow or to the national parks for more wilderness exploring.